fabric/fabric/sites/docs/tutorial.rst

 Run commands via Connections and ``run``
 ========================================

-The most basic use of Fabric is to execute a shell command on a server (via SSH), then (optionally) interrogate the result.
+The most basic use of Fabric is to execute a shell command on a remote system via SSH, then (optionally) interrogate the result.
 By default, the remote program's output is printed directly to your terminal, *and* captured.
 A basic
 example: